-Graham Howcroft was born in Blackpool, England, in 1944.
-He studied architectural drawing and design at Blackpool College of Art and glassblowing at Harris College of Art and Technology, Lancashire.
-In 1968 he received the A.D.
-Wood award for outstanding craftsmanship at the British Society of Glassblowers national competition.
+Graham Howcroft was born in Blackpool, Lancashire, England, in 1944.
+From 1960 to 1966, he studied architectural drawing and design at the Blackpool College of Art and glassblowing at the Harris College of Art and Technology in Lancashire.

-Returning to Newfoundland in 1977, Howcroft studied humanities at Memorial University for a year and opened a stained glass studio in St. John's in 1979.
-Since then he has concentrated on restoring existing stained glass windows and creating his own work which ranges from decorative panels to windows for churches and secular spaces.
+Returning to Newfoundland in 1977, Howcroft studied humanities at Memorial University for a year and began to make stained-glass windows for churches, private residences, and public buildings.
+He opened a glass studio at St. John's in 1979.